-Over time, I became increasingly interested in how people make decisions under pressure, how identity shifts as responsibility evolves, and how capable professionals can outgrow roles before they fully understand what that means.
+Over time, I became increasingly interested in how people make decisions under pressure, how identity shifts as responsibility evolves, and how capable professionals can outgrow roles, assumptions, or ways of working before they fully understand what that means.

 Coaching became a natural extension of this work.
 It allows me to bring together experience with complex systems, a deep respect for human agency, and a commitment to helping people think clearly when the stakes are real.